goncrust/dotfiles/README.md

 # dotfiles

-Almost all the config files I use in my machines.
+The config files I use in my machines.

 ## Info